gregorias/Blog/_posts/2015-03-07-lessons-in-writing-and-testing-an-audio-modem-in-python.markdown

 category: computer science
 ---
-In one of my current prototype projects I need to encode voice into binary data and then later transfer it through a voice channel like Skype.
+In one of my current prototype projects I need to encode voice into binary data and then later transfer it through a voice channel.
 This forced me to push my limits and learn new things which I will describe here.
 This post will explain technologies I use, rationale behind them, and give basic advice on how to use them.
 First I will describe basic theory around modulation and demodulation, then I will describe how to combine Cython and profiling to build a flexible and efficient Python application.
 In the last section I will talk about pulseaudio and how it allows me to perform user testing without using an external device.

 Modulation and demodulation
 ===========================